qwertie/ecsharp/lemp/lemp-code-gen-and-analysis.md

 - Obviously, you can generate C# code as a string and simply write it to a file.
 That's okay for simple tasks, but it can be challenging to ensure that the syntax and spacing is correct.
 Therefore, many people use [CodeDom](https://msdn.microsoft.com/en-us/library/y2k85ax6(v=vs.110).aspx), but that's a "lowest common denominator" technology; the constructs supported by CodeDom are limited.
 Finally there's [Roslyn](https://github.com/dotnet/roslyn), which includes the recently-open-sourced official C# compiler engine.
 Compared to LeMP it's downright clunky to use, but it does offer semantic analysis and 100% perfect reliability.
 - If you'd like to generate code inside Visual Studio, the most well-known approach is to use T4 templates.
 However, it may be better to use LeMP instead, because (1) the output looks better (no ugly indentation problems), (2) your input file is much more elegant, (3) LeMP has lots of built-in features to enhance C#, and (4) your input file gets syntax highlighting thanks to a free Visual Studio extension.
 Let me know in the comments what you'd like to accomplish with LeMP; I might be able to help!

 Now, a couple of years ago I wrote the [LL(k) parser generator](http://www.codeproject.com/Articles/664785/A-New-Parser-Generator-for-Csharp), which needs a robust way to generate C# code.
-For this it uses [Loyc trees](https://github.com/qwertie/LoycCore/wiki/Loyc-trees) printed by the Enhanced C# printing engine in ecs.exe, all of which is part of the [Loyc repo on GitHub](https://github.com/qwertie/Loyc).
+For this it uses [Loyc trees](https://github.com/qwertie/LoycCore/wiki/Loyc-trees) printed by the Enhanced C# printing engine in Loyc.Ecs.dll, all of which is part of the [Loyc repo on GitHub](https://github.com/qwertie/Loyc).

 In layman's terms, you can use somewhat scary code like this to generate C# (**without** any LeMP goodness):